collocations.org

 length, piece

-VERB + THREAD
+VERB + thread

-You''ve pulled a thread in your jumper.
+You've pulled a thread in your sweater.

 PHRASES

-hanging by a thread
+hanging by a thread (often figurative)

 2. connection between ideas, parts of a story, etc.